kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - `kube-apiserver`.
 The `spec.restoreFrom` field uses the standard `dropDisabledFields`
   handling: it is cleared when the gate is off unless it was already set on the old object (ratcheting).
 This is the disable-after-write "switch" test the PRR template calls for.
+The RuntimeClass `podCheckpoint` field uses the same handling and has the same test.
 The gating logic and its ratcheting are implemented in `pkg/api/pod/util.go` and tested by `TestGetValidationOptionsRestoreFrom` in `pkg/api/pod/util_test.go`; validation rejects `restoreFrom` on create when the gate is off, and the `PodRestoreAuthorization` admission plugin